 “The Gilded Age was in many ways the culmination of the Industrial Revolution, when America and much of Europe shifted from an agricultural society to an industrial one,” states History.

-Authors like Henry Adam’s constructed novels like Democracy (1880) to critique “corruption and inefficiency,” while Edward Bellamy lambasted the “capitalistic system” in Looking Backward (1888).
-And, by the turn of the century, Upton Sinclair’s The Jungle (1906) would emerge as precedent-setting novel for US president Theodore Roosevelt.
+Furthermore, authors like Henry Adam’s constructed novels like Democracy (1880) to critique “corruption and inefficiency.”
+Meanwhile, Edward Bellamy lambasted the “capitalistic system” in Looking Backward (1888).
+By the turn of the century, Upton Sinclair’s The Jungle (1906) would emerge as precedent-setting novel for US president Theodore Roosevelt.

-As other sources state, Treasure Island is a “gripping adventure tale” and one filled with the “ambiguity of human motives,” which define Long John Silver’s characterization in the novel, as he could be so kind to Jim Hawkins, the protagonist, and yet a bloodthirsty villain to his crew.
+As other sources state, Treasure Island is a “gripping adventure tale” and one filled with the “ambiguity of human motives.”
+These themes define Long John Silver’s characterization in the novel, as he could be so kind to Jim Hawkins, the protagonist, and yet a bloodthirsty villain to his crew.
 His character embodies the ambiguity of the Gilded Age through his use of manipulation and seedy practices.

 Conclusion

 The Gilded Age had a profound effect on artists through its indirect humanization of perspectives.
 It was far easier to see human suffering when it was happening through industrialization because you literally couldn’t miss it on the street.
-While Stevenson’s political views shifted in his lifetime from being a “red-hot socialist” to something admittedly more conservative (British Heritage).
+While Stevenson’s political views shifted in his lifetime from being a “red-hot socialist” to something admittedly more conservative (British Heritage), it is fairly easy to spot Treasure Island as a Gilded Age novel.

 Nonetheless, the novel Treasure Island is a great tale that explores many common themes found in the literature of the time, including ambiguity and greed.
 Through Stevenson’s experiences and the era in which it was written, the novel carries with it a weight of relatability and realism that still has the power to draw a reader into its pages.
 The depiction of Long John Silver in the novel is not a simple one.
 He is a complex character capable of uplifting his fellow man while also having the power to quell rebellion if necessary.
 In much the same way, the Gilded Age reflects these very qualities.